Bereavement Support

-We understand that losing someone close to you is an emotional time.
-Sorting money and documents can feel overwhelming, but we’re here to help make this as easy and as simple as possible.
+We understand how difficult it is when you lose someone close to you.
+Sorting out financial matters can feel overwhelming, but we’re here to help make things as straightforward as possible for you.

-If you're the next of kin, you can let us know by phone or post, so feel free to choose what's most comfortable for you.
+If you're the next of kin, you can inform us by phone or post, whichever feels most comfortable for you.

 Call to speak to one of our dedicated advisors on: